Wheatgrass extract has many remarkable properties that aid the healing process. For example:

-1. Anti-inflammatory effect (often rapidly reduces swelling, pain, local heat and hastens recovery of function) e.g. burns, soft tissue injuries.
+1. Anti-inflammatory effects – rapidly reduces swelling, pain and inflammation. e.g. burns, soft tissue injuries.

-3. Wound healing – stimulates rapid re-epithelialisation and regeneration of skin and mucus membranes. e.g. anal fissure, burns, wounds and lacerations, abscesses etc.
+3. Wound healing – stimulates re-epithelialisation (surface recovery) of skin and mucus membranes. e.g. anal fissure, burns, wounds, abscesses etc.

 4. Skin & connective tissue softening – this can occur occasionally within 10-15 minutes of application e.g. stiff, arthritic joints, burns contractures.

 1. Remarkably rapid rates of wound healing are frequently observed in lacerations, superficial and deep burns, and to a lesser extent in varicose and arterial ulcers and diabetic foot ulcers.
 The absence of bacterial infection during treatment suggests T4-cell stimulation.
 A thin membranous re-epithelialisation forms over open wounds and burns within 24 hours of application of the extract.
 This appears to be important in excluding infection.
 Several cases of chronic leg ulcers, always returning positive swabs for bacteria, reverted to the negative state following application of the extract.
 This phenomenon is supported by clinical observation.

 2. Some viral infections can be strongly suppressed by the wheatgrass extract. e.g. in the early stages of herpes zoster and primary herpes simplex.
 Molluscum contagiosum can resolve in a few weeks.
 In infectious mononucleosis I have observed numerous patients recover completely within 2 or 3 days of commencement of treatment, providing this happens early in the disease.
 Bacteriostatic and mycostatic effects also suggest immune stimulation.